Insect Surfers: The Los Angeles years

 In 2003, the Insect Surfers released their CD Mojave Reef, showcasing cover art by underground cartoonist/painter Mary Fleener.
 Mojave Reef found the band's sound expanding to feature field recording samples, extended feedback, and psychedelic segments.
 This release also helped garner the award of Best Instrumental Band by LA Weekly magazine.

 In 2010, Insect Surfers performed at the SG101 Surf Music Festival, where they were filmed for segments included in the surf music documentary Reverb Junkies, released in 2012.

 In 2011, Insect Surfers were the featured musical act at The Spaghetti Western Film Festival in North Hollywood.

 By 2013, personnel changes included stints by Mike Gregan, Jim Sciurba, and Adrien Anthony on drums, Dan Valentie and Marty Tippens on guitar, and the addition of Jonpaul Balak on bass guitar.
 The lineup on 2013's Infra Green CD and LP featured David Arnson and Michael Abraham on guitars, Jonpaul Balak on bass, and drums by Jeff Utterback.
 This was followed by a headlining appearance at the Surfer Joe Summer Festival in Livorno, Italy, along with an accompanying European tour.

 The Insect Surfers played the 2014 Instro Summit festival in Durham, North Carolina.

 In May 2015, the band again played North Carolina's Instro Summit festival, as well as embarking on an east coast tour.
 September 2015, Insect Surfers were a headline act at the Zion Canyon Music Festival.

 In September 2016 Insect Surfers were a featured act at Atlanta's Southern Surf Stompfest.

 In 2017, the band released of the CD Datura Moon, featuring the same lineup as Infra Green, but with the new addition of Chris Roberts on drums.
 This led to another headlining appearance at the Surfer Joe Summer Festival in Livorno, Italy, along with an accompanying European tour.

+In 2018 they released their Living Fossils CD, a collection of all the Insect Surfers tracks found on other compilations.
+They also contributed their new track "Armor Of Light" to the CD Stand Up, Stand Up for P.J. — A Tribute to Paul "Mr. Moto" Johnson, and they performed at an all-star benefit for surf guitarist Paul Johnson at The Gaslamp in Long Beach on December 9.
+Their track "God Rest Ye Merry Gentlemen" was included on the indie-rock CD compilation Something Shocking From The Stocking.